Repatriation of a deceased body

 You can ask for advice from the British consulate, embassy or high commission in the country where the person died.

-Once the body is home, bring the death certificate to our registry office (if the burial or cremation is taking place in Doncaster).
+Once the body is home, bring the death certificate to the Register Office (if the burial or cremation is taking place in Doncaster).

 As the death has already been registered abroad, the registrar will give you a ‘certificate of no liability to register’.
 Give this to the funeral director so the funeral can go ahead.